Contexter/FountainAI-API-Docs/FountainAI Services Documentation_ Elasticsearch Integration.md

 For detailed information about each Elasticsearch API used, please refer to the links provided, which direct you to the official Elasticsearch REST API documentation.

----

-This should now be complete and formatted correctly.
-Let me know if you need anything else.